greattechpk/diabetic-pump-mern-stack/readme.md

 In this new version instead of Handlebars, ReactJS is used.
 Along with that an api is used to search food and add carb calculations along with having a nutrition totals section tracking fat protien and carbohydrate intake.

-Edamum food database is the API used to provide food data.
+Edamam food database is the API used to provide food data.

-#### Edamum
+#### Edamam
 [Edamam API Link](https://developer.edamam.com/food-database-api)

 ## Technologies Used